 WAYS TO USE PICKLED ONIONS

-There are so many ways to use pickled onions, it’s impossible to list them all!
+There are so many ways to use pickled onions, that it’s impossible to list them all!
 So I’m sharing my personal favorites.
 But get creative and find your own new ways to add a serious flavor boost to just about anything.

 - Charcuterie Board